Pandemics have been part of human history for thousands of years.

 Note that the current pandemic has caused dozens of travel restrictions worldwide, and it’s crucial you take steps to stay safe while traveling.
 The CDC says travel increases your risk of contracting and spreading the virus.
 Taking steps like wearing a mask, washing your hands frequently, and lessening your proximity to others by traveling in a car versus a plane or train can help lower your risk.

-Pro tip: If you’re planning to travel over the next few months, you might consider an insurance policy through Allianz Travel Insurance.
+Pro tip: If you’re planning to travel over the next few months, look into an insurance policy through Allianz Travel Insurance.

 The Economic Impact of Coronavirus

 The world has taken unprecedented steps to contain the outbreak, with most countries implementing stay-at-home orders and social distancing guidelines to slow the spread.
 In the first quarter of 2020, entire sectors of the United States’ economy — including retail, tourism, and restaurants — closed entirely.

 This forced shutdown led to millions of Americans being furloughed or losing their jobs entirely.
-The Bureau of Labor Statistics (BLS) reports that as of October 2020, the unemployment rate was 6.9%.
+The Bureau of Labor Statistics (BLS) reports that as of March 2021, the unemployment rate was 6.2%.
 While the economy is slowly improving, 10 million people (about the population of the state of Georgia) are still out of work.

 Although these numbers are sobering, actual unemployment numbers are likely much higher than the official BLS unemployment rate.
 Once you factor in underemployed workers and those who haven’t searched for a job in four weeks or longer, the BLS reports that the unemployment rate is 13.6%.

 Many people returned to their previous job when states reopened their economies.
 However, many jobs have disappeared entirely.
 According to a July 2020 analysis of payroll data by payroll processing firm Gusto, only 37% of workers furloughed in March and April of 2020 have returned to their jobs.

 Lisa Maragakis, a specialist in infectious disease at Johns Hopkins University, writes that human behavior plays a significant role in the likelihood of a second wave.
 People are tired of staying home and taking preventative measures like wearing masks and washing hands.
 And cellphone data show that many people are no longer social distancing.
 That causes cases to rise.